starseed12345/QuestStack/README.md

 If you're looking for help consider joining this server https://discord.gg/6JSH88u2Rd

+## Speculations

+Quest 2 Devices running V59 or lower have a similar chance of having this work as intended to unlock the bootloader but the chance of bricking outweighs the benefit of unlocking the bootloader.

 ## Credits

 Built using research and tools from the Android security and VR development communities specifically (FreeXR), including previous Quest bootloader unlocking work.